MaTriXy/blog/source/_posts/2014-08-29-building-dynamic-custom-views.markdown

 The other challenge that we identified when making this view was that the scrolling contents needs to be able to be in the center of the screen.
 The challenge here is that we don't know the width of the screen at compile time, and can't even get the width of the view until it is measured, so we need a dynamic way to add spacing around the scrolling content.

+Below I will outline two approaches to this problem, but both solve the problem in the same fashion.
+The basic idea is to add invisible spacers before and after the scrolling content, sized appropriately so that that actual contents are able to scroll their left edge to the center of the scroll view.

+{% img center /images/posts/building-dynamic-custom-views/scrolling-diagram-1.png %}

+As you can see in the diagram above, the ScrollView doesn't need to do anything differently in relation to it's scrolling, it just appears to allow items to scroll to the center to the user.

 ## OnPreDrawListener

 One way we can achieve this is by using the `ViewTreeObserver`'s [OnPreDrawListener][3].
 This is a super handy callback which is called before our views are drawn but after they have been measured.
 This allows us to modify our views (add spacers) once we know the size of the view.
 Here's an example: